homan-uppu/writing/essays/Why venture capital will eat education/Draft 7 (Why venture capital will eat education).md

 ---

-There's a way to enable far more experimentation in education, as well as distribute access to opportunity more equally: by enabling investing in individuals in exchange for equity in their outcomes (the assets they will accumulate throughout their lives).
-While it sounds similar to how we invest in startups today, there are some fundamental differences that I'll go over.
-First, let's understand the power of such a model.
+There's a better way that enables both greater experimentation and wider distribution of access to opportunity: by enabling people to invest in individuals in exchange for some ownership of their future outcomes (assets they will own in the future).

+This sounds awfully similar to the way we invest in companies.